OCA/project/project_sequence/README.rst

 To change the project display name pattern, follow these steps:

-#.
-Go to *Project > Configuration > Settings*.
+1. Go to *Project > Configuration > Settings*.

-#.
-Edit the *Project display name pattern* field.
+2. Edit the *Project display name pattern* field.

    The default format is ``%(sequence_code)s - %(name)s``.
 You can use those same placeholders to customize the pattern.

 Usage
 =====

-..
-This file must be present.
-It contains the usage instructions
-    for end-users.
-As all other rst files included in the README, it MUST NOT contain reStructuredText sections
-    only body text (paragraphs, lists, tables, etc).
-Should you need a more elaborate structure to explain the addon, please create a Sphinx documentation (which may include this file as a "quick start" section).

 To use this module, you need to:

-#.
-Go to the project icon.
+1. Go to the project icon.
-#.
-Click the button "create" to create a new project
+2. Click the button "create" to create a new project
-#.
-Fill in the field Project name and click the "create" button
+3. Fill in the field Project name and click the "create" button
-#.
-Now in the Kanban view see the project name when you are created
+4. Now in the Kanban view see the project name when you are created
-#.
-Repeat this operation creating another project without the name.
+5. Repeat this operation creating another project without the name.

 Bug Tracker
 ===========